Daiyanate/spatial-blackout/README.md

 ## Description

 There is a group of aliens on screen.
-Among all of them, there is one who is different from the rest.\
+Among all of them, there is one that is different from the rest.\
 Your mission is to find the alien, but beware!
 There is a limited period of time to do it, and the more progress that you make, the difficultier that the game will get.\
 From time to time, there will be a blackout.
 That means that you won't be able to see anything for a few seconds.